-Waste shall not be discharged within 100 feet of surface waters or surface water drainage courses.
+Waste shall not be discharged within 50 feet of surface waters or surface water drainage courses.

-Waste shall not be discharged within 50 feet of the property line.
+Waste shall not be discharged within 25 feet of the property line, except for land application areas where a 5 foot setback from the property line shall apply, provided the irrigation system is managed to prevent discharges offsite.

 The Discharger shall manage all ponds, ditches, and other open containment structures to prevent breeding of mosquitoes.
 Specifically:

 An erosion control program shall be implemented to minimize the formation of small coves and irregularities around the perimeter of the water surface.

-Weeds shall be minimized by controlling water depth, harvesting, and applying herbicides.
+Weeds shall be minimized by controlling water depth, harvesting, or applying herbicides, if necessary.

 Dead algae, vegetation, and debris shall not accumulate on the water surface.

 Mosquito breeding shall be minimized by consulting and coordinating with the local mosquito abatement or vector control district and supplementing the above measures as needed.

 Pond Specifications

-General Ponds Specifications (for all tiers and ponds)
+General Pond Specifications

 The new construction or rehabilitation of berms or levees (excluding internal berms that separate ponds or control the flow of water within a pond) shall be designed and constructed under the supervision of a California Registered Civil Engineer or Certified Engineering Geologist.

-The base of the ponds shall be at least five feet above the seasonal high water table.
+The base of the ponds shall be at least five feet above the seasonal high water table unless a smaller separation (minimum two feet) is approved by the regional water board; technical justification shall be provided by the Discharger.

 The ponds shall be operated and maintained to protect the integrity of containment dams and berms and prevent overtopping and/or structural failure.